 Internet service providers use these heavy-handed strategies and tactics to indiscriminately affect different people.
 What they don’t understand is that there are many legal files you can download by torrenting.
 So if you do use BitTorrent technology, it’s best to use it to download legal content that’s copyright-free.

 The VPN service providers that we mentioned in the list above are always at the top of their game when it comes to protecting users through advanced encryption.
-If you want to know more about strong encryption, click here to read our guide on how VPN services work.

 Is It Legal To Use a VPN While Torrenting?